ManuelBehrendt/Mera.jl/docs/src/01_hydro_First_Inspection.md

-Get some overview of the data associated with the object *gas*.
+Get some overview of the data that is associated with the object *gas*.
 The calculated information can be accessed from the object *data_overview* (here) in code units for further calculations:

 ```julia